mattyhempstead/promptilation/README.md

 **Example**

-`python promptcc --input-file input/prime.promptpy --output-dir build`
+`python promptcc --input-file prime.promptpy --output-dir build`

 You should then be able to execute the file.